m2zmforever/PixelThemes/README.md

 ## Support

-For support or to report issues, please visit the [GitHub repository](https://github.com/m2zmforever/PixelThemes).
+For support or to report issues, please visit the [Discord Server](https://discord.gg/VyfVmD2nhZ).

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

 ## Compatibility